 The Higher Education Opportunity Act of 2008 (Pub.
 L. 110-35) (HEOA) added section 128(e)(3) to the TILA to require that, before a private educational lender may consummate a private education loan for a student in attendance at an institution of higher education, the private education lender must obtain the completed and signed Self-Certification Form from the applicant.
 The Federal Reserve Board's Final Regulations published on August 14, 2009 incorporate this new requirement at 12 CFR 226.48(e).

 THE SELF-CERTIFICATION FORM MUST BE COMPLETED AND SUBMITTED TO THE BUSINESS OFFICE.
 This student form is located via the web under the Office of Financial Affairs.

-Payments should be submitted to the Student Success Center or mailed to:
+Payments should be mailed to: